steidani/lagranto.MPAS/README.rst

 1 Meteorological Data
 ----------------------

-The meteorological fields are on netCDF files named *latlon.current.YYYY-MM-DD_00:00:00.nc* containing 4 timesteps (every 6 hour: 00, 06, 12, 18).
+The meteorological fields are on netCDF files named *latlon.current.YYYY-MM-DD_00:00:00.nc*.
+The file stores 4 timesteps (every 6 hour: 00, 06, 12, 18).

 Needed fields are:
  - zonal wind (uzonal, in m/s)
  - meridional wind (umeridional, in m/s)
  - vertical wind (w, in m/s)
  - geometric height (height, in m)
  - additional fields (temperature, specific humidity, ..) to be traced along the trajectories.

 2 Starting Position
 --------------------